About Pottery by Pam

 Each of the pieces I make are food, microwave and dishwasher safe.

 I invite you to come for a visit to my home studio and gallery.
-Please note: Masks are required in the studio and gallery.
-Contact me for an appointment, so I can make sure that you are taken care of and can answer any of your questions.
+Please contact me for an appointment, so I can make sure that you are taken care of and can answer any of your questions.

 For examples of my artistic handmade pottery, please click on any of the pages below: